All About Kinesthetic Learning

 You may survey your students to determine how they learn best, find ways to incorporate all learning styles or offer options for your learners.
 Adapting your lessons to accommodate your students' learning styles can help each student effectively learn the material.

-Here are several teaching strategies that educators and administrators can incorporate into their classrooms to provide kinesthetic learning opportunities.
+Here are several teaching methods that educators and administrators can incorporate into their classrooms to provide kinesthetic learning opportunities.

 1. Allow for Movement